About GEN XYZ

 Through collaboration and knowledge sharing, we work with emerging designers, fashion colleges and students, drawing attention to the importance of more positive practices in the fashion industry.
-Through each sustainable design created, Red Carpet Green Dress seeks to show a range of ways in which more sustainable practices can be incorporated though the creative and production process, and demonstrate practices which are both scalable and viable.
+With each sustainable design created, Red Carpet Green Dress seeks to show a range of ways in which more sustainable practices can be incorporated though the creative and production process, and demonstrate practices which are both scalable and viable.

 In 2010 Jillian Granz, a Michigan State University senior, won the competition with a dress made from peace silk.
 Granz used a no-waste pattern and reclaimed lining.
 Suzy Amis Cameron wore the winning design to the Oscars in 2010.